ahmedabidi7/angular_lecture/interceptor.md

 2. Use the `ApiService` in your Angular components to make HTTP requests.
 The interceptor will automatically attach the token to the `Authorization` header.

 ---

-## **Notes**

-- The interceptor will not add the token if it is `null` or not found in `localStorage`.
-- Customize the `Authorization` header or token retrieval logic as needed for your app.
-- Ensure your backend server accepts and validates the `Authorization` header.

----

 This setup ensures secure and consistent handling of the authentication token for all API requests in your Angular app.